joshualeeee/GetItDone/README.md

 # GetItDone

-A web application to help you get things done.
+A web service to help you get things done.